HelmholtzAI-FZJ/hearts-gym/docs/readme.md

 In `train.py`, you will find lots of [configuration options which are described here](#configuration).
-Results including configuration and checkpoints are saved in the `results` directory by default.
+Results including configuration and checkpoints are saved in the `results` directory by default (you can list directories containing checkpoints with `python show_checkpoint_dirs.py`).
 After training, your agent is automatically evaluated as well.

 To optimize your agent, the main thing you want to modify is the `hearts_gym.RewardFunction.compute_reward` method in